AdobeDocs/commerce-admin.en/help/systems/integrations.md

    - Enter the **[!UICONTROL Name]** of the integration and the contact **[!UICONTROL Email]** address.

    - Enter the **[!UICONTROL Callback URL]** where OAuth credentials can be sent when using OAuth for token exchange.
-We strongly recommend using `https://`.
+Using `https://` is strongly recommended.

    - Enter the **[!UICONTROL Identity Link URL]** to redirect the users to a third-party account with these Adobe Commerce or Magento Open Source integration credentials.

    >[!NOTE]
    >
-   >`Integration not secure` warning label is displayed near each integration name on the [!UICONTROL Integrations] grid as a reminder, until HTTPS URLs are saved into [!UICONTROL Callback URL] and [!UICONTROL Identity Link URL] fields.
+   > The `Integration not secure` warning label is displayed near each integration name on the [!UICONTROL Integrations] grid as a reminder, until HTTPS URLs are saved into [!UICONTROL Callback URL] and [!UICONTROL Identity Link URL] fields.

    - When prompted, enter your password to confirm your identity.